introspektr/instant-messaging-app/README.md

 The server tests use the `@shelf/jest-mongodb` preset which creates an in-memory MongoDB instance for testing.
 This means:
 - You don't need to have MongoDB running separately for the tests
 - Tests run in isolation and don't affect your real database
-- The configuration is defined in `server/jest.config.js`
+- The configuration is defined in `server/jest.config.js` and `server/jest-mongodb-config.js`

 ### Running Client Tests